BMW 1 Series review

 The BMW 1 Series is fun to drive, with a quality interior and efficient engines to rival the VW Golf

-The entry point to the BMW range is the 1 Series hatchback - and the latest version is packed with more gadgetry than ever, including new engines, lots of 'big car' equipment, and greater scope for personalisation.
+The BMW 1 Series hatchback is the entry point to the BMW range - and this latest model is packed with more gadgetry than ever, including new engines, lots of 'big car' equipment, and greater scope for personalisation.
 The Volkswagen Golf and Audi A3 rival is still only available with rear-wheel drive and is just as fun to drive, but the introduction of a new 100bhp 114i engine makes the cost of BMW ownership more affordable than ever before.
 There’s a great range of fast and efficient petrol and diesel engines, while a flagship M135i offers supercar-rivalling performance.

 Our choice: 118d Sport